Mount Makiling

 Challenges Facing Mount Makiling

 Despite protections, illegal logging remains a persistent threat, reducing forest cover and endangering species like the Philippine hawk-eagle.
-Past land clearing for agriculture and settlements has fragmented habitats, challenging reforestation efforts.
-Enforcement is complicated by limited resources and the mountain’s accessibility, making it a target for illegal activities.
+Past land clearing for agriculture and settlements fragmented habitats, intensely challenging reforestation efforts.
+Enforcement remains complicated by limited resources and the mountain's easy accessibility, making it a target for illegal activities.

 Best Times to Visit Mount Makiling